 Complete a deposit form and a cheque or money order for the amount you want to deposit.

 You can make contributions in person at one of our Member Centres.
 The maximum cash deposit amount is $1,000 and your bank sets your daily EFTPOS transaction limit.

-5. Assumptions - The figures are illustrative only and were calculated using the Money Smart calculator www.moneysmart.gov.au accessed August 2015.
-Assumptions: 1.
-The calculation assumes savings of $20 per week for a time period of 30 years.
-2. The calculation assumes the interest compounds monthly.
-3. The interest rate assumed is 6 per cent net of fees and taxes.
-4. The calculation assumes that earnings are reinvested and fully credited at the end of each month.
+1. The diagram is for illustration purposes only and the figures were calculated using the MoneySmart compound interest calculator, accessed November 2020.
+The calculation assumes savings of $20 per week for a time period of 30 years, with interest compounding monthly.
+The interest rate assumed is 6%, net of fees and taxes.
+The calculation assumes that earnings are reinvested and fully credited at the end of each month.
 The information should not be used as a guide to future performance of any investment.
 Investment returns can be positive or negative and this does not guarantee a future outcome.
 The total saved does not take inflation into account.
-8. Check with your chosen savings product provider in regard to actual interest calculations.
-9. The calculation provides an estimate of the future value of savings, which could vary significantly over time if any change is made to these assumptions.
+Check with your chosen savings product provider in regard to actual interest calculations.
+The calculation provides an estimate of the future value of savings, which could vary significantly over time if any change is made to these assumptions.
 These figures are provided only to demonstrate the principle of compounding.
 They are not intended to represent projected earnings in a QSuper Accumulation account.

 ®Registered to BPAY Pty Ltd ABN 69 079 137 518.